 For more information about sustainability at Children’s Museum of Pittsburgh, please contact the Museum at firstname.lastname@example.org.

 by Mascaro Construction Company and Perkins Eastman Architects PC

 This outdoor exhibit adjacent to the Museum's main entrance was built using reclaimed chimney liners and wood, and includes a rain barrel system and demonstration compost bin.
-Learn about the programs and other features of the Garden here and on The Garden blog.
+Learn about the programs and other features of the Garden here.

 The Permaculture Garden